Ajinung/Github_intro/README.md

 # Github_intro
-simple intro on how to use Github
+Simple intro on how to use Github

+Creating my first repo on Github